natecraddock/workspaces.nvim/README.md

     workspaces = {
       -- keep insert mode after selection in the picker, default is false keep_insert = true,
+      -- Highlight group used for the path in the picker, default is "String" path_hl = "String"
     }
   }
 })